Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 3. You send an email to a friend.The service provider of your inbox encrypts all messages that you send.What happens to the information in your email when it's encrypted ?
 	It's converted from plaintext to ciphertext.

+4. Why are hash algorithms that generate long hash values more secure than those that produce short hash values ?
+	They are more difficult to brute force

-4. Which security controls are used in public key infrastructure ?
+5. Which security controls are used in public key infrastructure ?
 Select three answers.

 *  *  *